Renira Corinne Angeles

 Other research interests:

 - history of the politics of economic governance/policy making

 WORK IN PROGRESS

-“The Political Struggle about a Maximum Wage and Labour’s Role in Moderating Executive Compensation in Advanced Economies” (with Prof. Achim Kemmerling) (2nd review in Socio-Economic Review)
+“The Political Struggle about a Maximum Wage and Labour’s Role in Moderating Executive Compensation in Advanced Economies” (with Prof. Achim Kemmerling) (3rd round of review in Socio-Economic Review)